Dasharo/docs/docs/variants/asus_kgpe_d16/dasharo-security/verified-boot.md

         flashrom -p internal --fmap -i RW_SECTION_A -w [coreboot binary]

 12. Power off the DUT
+13. Connect to the DUT using the serial port.
-13. Power on the DUT
+14. Power on the DUT
-14. Read coreboot loading logs.
+15. Read coreboot loading logs.

 **Expected result**